 Finding the Area of Polygons Using Decomposition

-Information about the video Finding the Area of Polygons Using Decomposition
+Basics on the topic Finding the Area of Polygons Using Decomposition

 After this lesson, you will be able to find the area of a polygon by decomposing it into smaller shapes.